 Women affected by domestic abuse and someone else's substance use

-The Adfam Women’s Project, funded by the DCMS Tampon Tax Programme, aims to reduce the risks to women experiencing domestic violence in homes where drugs and alcohol are misused.
-We do so through:
+The Adfam Women’s Project, funded by the DCMS Tampon Tax Programme, aimed to reduce the risks to women experiencing domestic violence in homes where drugs and alcohol are misused.
+This was done through:

-• Training practitioners across the UK through Women’s Practitioner Learning Days, in which we develop the skills of practitioners in drug and alcohol and/or family services.
-We help them to better understand the interface between drug use and abuse, facilitate networking and identify systemic problems and strengths of the sector
+- Training practitioners across the UK through Women’s Practitioner Learning Days, in which we developed the skills of practitioners in drug and alcohol and/or family services.
+We helped them to better understand the interface between drug use and abuse, facilitate networking and identify systemic problems and strengths of the sector

-• Healthy Relationship Champion days – in which we train volunteers as Healthy Relationship Champions (HRC), and in doing so develop the capacity of support groups and community groups to identify the risk of domestic abuse, and to support vulnerable women.
+- Healthy Relationship Champion days – in which we trained volunteers as Healthy Relationship Champions (HRC), and in doing so developed the capacity of support groups and community groups to identify the risk of domestic abuse, and to support vulnerable women.

 This project has now finished, and our findings have been published in a research report, with recommendations for policy and practice.